Support for Avoidant Restrictive Food Intake Disorder (ARFID)

 Further information on supporting autistic people with eating difficulties is also available.

 Dr. Pooky Knightsmith is a prominent keynote speaker, author and advisor.
 Her work uses her education and lived experience of autism, eating disorders and mental health struggles.
 She offers practical ideas, information and education.
 Her YouTube channel covers a range of associated neurodiversity challenges.
-Or visit her website
+Alternatively, you can also visit her website

 Extensive information and support is also available for patients and carers from: www.peacepathway.org/ This includes information on supporting and creating helpful meal environments

-A helpful book would be: Food refusal and avoidant eating in children, including those with autistic spectrum conditions: a practical guide for parents and professionals by Gillian Harris (available to buy in print).
+One example of a helpful book is Food refusal and avoidant eating in children, including those with autistic spectrum conditions: a practical guide for parents and professionals by Gillian Harris (available to buy in print).

-It comes from the Lived Experience Educator website which hosts a lot of valuable neurodiversity content.
+It comes from the Lived Experience Educator website which hosts a lot of valuable content for neurodivergent individuals.

 -